mainmatter/100-exercises-to-learn-rust/book/src/04_traits/07_deref.md

 - `&self.title` is, therefore, a `&String`
 - The output of the (modified) `title` method is `&str`

-You would expect a compiler error, wouldn't you? `Expected &String, found &str` or something similar.
+You would expect a compiler error, wouldn't you? `Expected &str, found &String` or something similar.
 Instead, it just works. **Why**?

 ## `Deref` to the rescue